 Discover Canadian military history at The Hamilton Military Museum!
-Investigate the War of 1812 and the First World War, and explore our hands-on discovery gallery.
+Investigate the War of 1812 and the 1837 Rebellion and explore our hands-on Discovery Gallery.
 Students will have the opportunity to dress in military costumes ranging from 1812 to 1945.
-This tour can be matched with the one-hour visit to Dundurn Castle to accommodate large groups.
+This tour can be matched with a one-hour visit to Dundurn Castle to accommodate large groups.
 Please note that this is a private tour and can be adjusted to meet your curriculum needs.